Scripture: Genesis 1-2

 All $-$$$ Game cards – sets of various plants and animals.
 One card in each set is a photo and the other is the appropriate written word.; Cards with plant and animal names written on them.

-Procedure: Show students various plants and animals to gauge current vocabulary level.
+Procedure: Review the story of Creation.
+Show students various plants and animals to gauge current vocabulary level.

 If students seem to have some level of mastery, have multiple smaller sets and have the students play matching games in pairs.
 Then have students create word cards to match the photos they are shown.